A critical review of recent GAIA wide binary gravity tests: Posterior scalings in the results of B24

-We now turn to the nominal results of Banik et al. (2024).
+We now turn to the nominal results of B24.
 The bottom row of their Fig. 14 gives the correlations between the inferred gravity parameter and the recovered values of the other parameters, which we reproduce here in Fig. 4.
 The first two parameters refer to the orbital details of the wide binaries, the third is actually the ellipticity distribution index $\alpha$ mentioned here, the fourth the hidden tertiary fraction, the fifth a parameter relevant to describing the orbital details of the hidden tertiary orbits, and the sixth, the assumed fraction of line-of-sight contamination of a model.
 It is remarkable that neither the third, nor the fourth nor the fifth nor the sixth parameters show any significant correlation with the inferred $\alpha_{grav}$ parameter of the models, the effective gravity inference presented appears independent of the recovered details of the orbital eccentricity distribution, the inferred hidden tertiary fraction, the level of line-of-sight contamination or the details of the hidden tertiary orbits.
+Best fit results are given by the red curves, while blue curves show results for a variant model where the ellipticity is forcibly constrained to its directly determined ranges from Hwang et al. (2022), even imposing this change in the ellipticity distribution results in no changes in the recovered gravity model.

-The presence of the fundamental correlations between the parameters of a problem is generally taken as a quality test of the sample selection and inference procedure implemented, in this case, such fundamental physical scalings are essentially absent.
-This is quite probably the result of the fact that Banik et al. (2024) are working with a sample where the presence of an important observational noise component has been ignored and thus, the inference procedure has been diluted to the point that clear physical scalings of the problem have been erased.
-Breaking some of the degeneracies between the many parameters being simultaneously fitted would necessarily have required the inclusion of independent data, such as the use of the angle between $v_{2D}$ and $s_{2D}$ which Hwang et al. (2022) use to estimate the case-by-case ellipticities which Chae (2023a) and Chae (2023b) use in their inferences.
+The presence of fundamental correlations between the parameters of a problem is generally taken as a quality test of the sample selection and inference procedure implemented.
+In this case, such fundamental physical scalings are essentially absent.
+This is quite probably the result of the fact that B24 are working with a sample where the presence of an important observational noise component has been ignored and thus, the inference procedure has been diluted to the point that clear physical scalings of the problem have been erased.
+Breaking some of the degeneracies between the many parameters being simultaneously fitted would necessarily have required the inclusion of independent data, such as the use of the angle between $v_{2D}$ and $s_{2D}$ which Hwang et al. (2022) use to estimate the case-by-case ellipticities which C23, C24a and C24b use in their inferences.